The Swen worm gained some traction late last week but its progress tailed off during the weekend.

 Also known as Gibe-F, Swen preyed on users' heightened fears about Windows security.
 It sometimes travels as an attachment to an HTML e-mail purporting to be a patch alert from Microsoft.
 It can also arrive impersonating an e-mail delivery failure notice.
 If installed, the worm will try to shut off antivirus and other security software.
 It also tries to spread itself through network file shares and by e-mailing copies of itself.

 The worm, which does not contain a destructive payload, hit Europe hardest.
 U.K.-based e-mail filtering outsourcer MessageLabs Inc. had intercepted 35,450 copies of it as of midmorning EDT Friday, meaning it had topped the company's threat list for the day so far.
 Helsinki, Finland-based antivirus vendor F-Secure Corp., meanwhile, elevated Swen to a level 1 threat, the company's highest threat designation.

 The worm most likely peaked on Friday, said Mikko Hypponen, F-Secure manager of antivirus research.
 The numbers were down during the weekend, which isn't unusual because e-mails aren't opened as much during that time of the week.
 The weekend did give systems administrators time to patch and clean up systems, he said.

 Swen hit at an interesting time.
 Last week, Microsoft Corp. announced two new vulnerabilities in how RPC-DCOM is implemented in Windows.
-Either could be used to create a worm similar to Blaster, which struck
+Either could be used to create a worm similar to Blaster, which struck in August.

 Moreover, experts are watching for the emergence of another variant of the Sobig worm.
 Sobig-F spread widely last month, choking e-mail systems until its pre-programmed expiration date of Sept.
 10. Experts believe that family of worms is being used to create open relays for spamming.